icedpygui/IcedPyGui/README.md

 </div>

 ## Revisions
-* Current version 0.3.0
+* Current version 0.4.0

 ## Features

 * Supported Iced widgets
   * Button
+  * Canvas - Can add canvas widgets and dynamic drawing
+  * CanvasTimer - timed events for cnavas actions
+  * Card - Widget with a header and body text
   * Checkbox
-  * Canvas - Can add canvas widgets but dynamic drawing to follow
+  * ColorPicker - Widget for selecting a color
   * Column - a container holding widgets or other container in with horizontal positioning
-  * ComboBox - Needs modification to work in IPG, but PicKList good substitute
   * Container - container, holds a single container or widget, used for alignment purposes
+  * DatePicker - Widget for selecting a date
+  * Divider - Widget for resizing adjacent containers, columns, or rows
   * Events - keyboard, mouse, timer, and window
-  * Fonts - Future release
+  * Fonts - Future release (just basic one now)
   * Image - svg and png types
-  * Modal - discontinued for now, use stack or open a small window
+  * Menu - Dropdown menu for various actions, includes adding widgets into menu items
   * MouseArea - holds a widget and detect mouse movement and mouse button presses
-  * PaneGrid - maybe a future release, will need to be modified for IPG
   * PickList - essentially a combobox
   * ProgressBar - a bar used to show progression of some action
   * QRCodes - future release